 Students are admitted to the EMT, Advanced EMT, and Paramedic programs throughout the year.
 The Paramedic program runs continuously, including summer term.
-Admission is conditional and depends on the student's ability to perform the essential functions identified by the Alabama Department of Public Health.
+Admission is conditional and depends on the student's ability to meet specific elements associate with program eligibility.
+Students must be able to perform the essential functions identified by the Alabama Department of Public

+Health.
 A copy of the essential functions is available from the EMS program and published on the College website, www.wallace.edu.
 Reasonable accommodations are considered.